Probate Administration in Arizona

 Myth #1: Having a Will Avoids Probate

-The Truth: A will actually requires probate—it doesn’t avoid it.
+The Truth: A will does not avoid probate; it is the instruction manual the court follows.
+But a will only needs to be probated if there is property that has to pass through probate to be transferred.
+If everything is in a funded trust, jointly owned with survivorship rights, or has a named beneficiary, there may be nothing for probate to do.
 Think of a will as instructions for the court on how to distribute your assets.
 To truly bypass probate, you need trusts, beneficiary designations, or payable-on-death accounts.

 Myth #2: Probate Always Takes Years and Costs a Fortune